trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 ```

-N.B. you can use AWS's Deep Learning AMI instead of the Amazon Linux 2023 AMI.
+> N.B. you can use AWS's Deep Learning AMI instead of the Amazon Linux 2023 AMI.
 The Deep Learning AMI comes with the Nvidia drivers pre-installed.
 However, the Deep Learning AMI is not free and will incur additional costs.
 For more information on the Deep Learning AMI, please refer to the following [AWS documentation](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html).

 ### The EC2 instance must be configured with the proper Python packages to run the transformers library.

 The Transformers Python library and a set of required associated libraries need to be installed to run the Generative AI models on the instance.
-The set of required libraries can be found in the ec2-files/requirements.txt file.
-The CloudFormation template encodes that requirements.txt file, includes it in the user data, and then uses pip3 to install the libraries.
-This can be seen in lines 65-77 of the CloudFormation template:
+The set of required libraries can be found in the `ec2-files/requirements.txt` file.
+The requirements.txt file was encoded and inlcuded in the instance's the user data, the user data then uses pip3 to install the libraries.
+This can be seen in lines 65-77 of the `template.yaml` file:
 ```
       UserData:
         Fn::Base64: !Sub |